sinusinu/LlamaServerClientSharp/README.md

 # Under construction

-This project is at a very early stage of development, and only a few APIs are currently implemented.
+This project is at a very early stage of development, and not all of the APIs are currently implemented.

 No support will be provided until the basic work has been completed.